 The United Church of Christ celebrates and continues to embrace a broad variety of traditions in its common life.

 The characteristics of the United Church of Christ can be summarized in part by the key words in the names that formed our union: Christian, Reformed, Congregational, Evangelical.

 Christian: By our very name, the United Church of Christ, we declare ourselves to be part of the Body of Christ—the Christian church.
 We continue the witness of the early disciples to the reality and power of the crucified and risen Christ, Jesus of Nazareth.

 Reformed: All four denominations arose from the tradition of the Protestant Reformers: We confess the authority of one God.
 We affirm the primacy of the Scriptures, the doctrine of justification by faith, the priesthood of all believers, and the principle of Christian freedom.
 We celebrate two sacraments: baptism and the Lord’s Supper (also called Holy Communion or the Eucharist).

 Congregational: The basic unit of the United Church of Christ is the congregation.
 Members of each congregation covenant with one another and with God as revealed in Jesus Christ and empowered by the Holy Spirit.
 These congregations, in turn, exist in covenantal relationships with one another to form larger structures for more effective work.
 Our covenanting emphasizes trustful relationships rather than legal agreements.

-Evangelical: The primary task of the church is the proclamation of the Gospel or (in Greek) evangel.
+Evangelical: We know this word is complicated.
+But we believe the primary task of the church is the proclamation of the Gospel or (in Greek) evangel.
 The Gospel literally means the “Good News” of God’s love revealed with power in Jesus Christ.
 We proclaim this Gospel by word and deed to individual persons and to society.
-This proclamation is the heart of the “leiturgia” in Greek, the “work of the people” in daily and Sunday worship.
 We gather for the worship of God, and through each week, we engage in the service of humankind.